The Curriculum Vitae

 - Sabbatical opportunities

-The first thing to know about CV development is that while there is no standard format, there are different conventions for every discipline.
-It is important to consult with faculty, students, and other colleagues to understand what is expected in your field.
-Don’t get committed to one version or format!
-You may wish to focus your CV for a specific job or grant for which you are applying.
-As a result, you may find that you develop several versions of your CV.
+The first thing to know about the CV is that while there is no standard format; there are different conventions for every discipline.
+You should consult with faculty, students, and other colleagues to understand what the standards are for your field.
+Try not to get too attached to one single version or format –– you may wish to tailor your CV for a specific job or grant application, and develop different versions for different purposes.
 When drafting a CV, keep the following questions in mind:

 - A CV is a targeted document: why are you using the CV?

-- Type of institution matters: is it all about research, or do they care mostly about your teaching?
+- Type of institution matters: are they focused on research, or do they care mostly about your teaching?

 - Who is the reader?
 What do you know about the needs or interests of the employer?